siberoloji/siberoloji.github.io/content/en/blog/Linux/2024-11-03-how-to-install-zabbix-7-0-lts-on-raspberry-pi-4-with-os-12-bookworm.md

 2. Insert your microSD card into your computer, and use the Imager tool to flash **Raspberry Pi OS 12 Bookworm** onto the card.
 3. Boot your Raspberry Pi with the new OS, and complete the initial setup process, ensuring it’s connected to the internet.

-For remote management, you can enable SSH by navigating to **Settings &gt; Interfaces** and turning on SSH.
+For remote management, you can enable SSH by navigating to **Settings > Interfaces** and turning on SSH.

 ### Step 2: Update System Packages